WMT Walmart Inc

 Valuation

-Multiple analysis puts the company at trailing P/E of 45.99, forward P/E of 42.77, PEG of 5.02.
-Trailing and forward multiples are nearly identical, indicating the market is pricing the company on a relatively static earnings assumption.
+Multiple analysis puts the company at trailing P/E of 50.86, forward P/E of 42.36, PEG of 5.49.
+Trailing P/E sits modestly above forward P/E, a spread that is consistent with steady earnings progress and limited near-term re-rating potential.
 Growth-adjusted, the company is priced at a premium — a level that demands consistent execution and limits the potential for multiple expansion from here.
-At 0.79, the aggregate current ratio reflects the company with limited near-term liquidity buffer.
+At 0.78, the aggregate current ratio reflects the company with limited near-term liquidity buffer.
 The combined valuation and liquidity profile points to a company where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation